pantheon-systems/documentation/source/content/vanity-domains.md

 </Alert>

-- If your site is using a custom domain instead of a platform domain, edit the `wp-config.php` to reflect the custom domain.
+- If your site uses a custom domain instead of a platform domain, edit the `wp-config.php` to reflect the custom domain.

 ## Security Considerations